 To grow professionally, make new acquaintances and develop my services among the agents, I entered the international real estate photographers association.
 The REPAI is an online platform where customers can find a photographer's services from the list of registered people in the US and other continents.
 This is a perfect place to find the poster “real estate photographers wanted”.

+Let`s now talk about pricing for a minute.
 It depends upon the shoot.
 You can see my pricelist and consider the common amount of orders I have per week.
 On the average, I have 15 photo shoots in a week.

+Let`s Now Talk about Pricing for a Minute.
 Indeed, it is not restricted information.
 In Texas, the price sheet of real estate photographer includes rates from $80 to $500 per a shoot.
 But I don`t have a stable rate list.
 When I start becoming a real estate photographer, my clients know that it might cost 200 or even 400$.
 It`s no surprise for them, as the final rate depends on many factors that have to be discussed beforehand.
 Usually that is the size of the certain property which is going to be professionally photographed and what region of the country it occupies.
 The basic service involves the photo session together with the delivery of 25 to 50 edited photos.